whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 5.20.
 Go back to DynamoDB page, and you will see the message save in the table.

-### Send an Email when Air Quality reach threshold
+### Send an Email when Air Quality reach a threshold

 6.1.
 In AWS IoT Platform, click **Act**, then click **Create**.